Nsimba Webster

-Nsimba Webster (born January 27, 1996) is an American football wide receiver and return specialist for the Chicago Bears of the National Football League (NFL).
-He played college football at Eastern Washington and signed with the Los Angeles Rams as an undrafted free agent in 2019.
+Nsimba Webster (born January 27, 1996) is an American professional football wide receiver and return specialist.
+He played college football for the Eastern Washington Eagles and signed with the Los Angeles Rams as an undrafted free agent in 2019.

 College career

 Webster played at Eastern Washington from 2015 to 2018.
 During his career with the Eagles, Webster totaled 156 receptions, 2233 receiving yards and 18 touchdowns.
-His senior season in 2018 was his most productive, when he had 84 receptions, 1379 yards and 11 touchdowns.
+His senior season in 2018 was his most productive, when he had 84 receptions, 1,379 yards and 11 touchdowns.

 Professional career

 Los Angeles Rams

-After going undrafted in the 2019 NFL Draft, Webster was signed by the Los Angeles Rams as a free agent on April 27 and made the team's initial 53-man roster.
+After going undrafted in the 2019 NFL draft, Webster was signed by the Los Angeles Rams as a free agent on April 27 and made the team's initial 53-man roster.
 However, Webster was not active for any of the Rams' first five games.
 Webster was then waived on October 12, but then re-signed to the team's practice squad on October 14.
 He was promoted to the active roster on November 16, 2019.
 He was waived on July 20, 2021.